 An alternative: open the document in Adobe Acrobat Reader, then take a screenshot of the page you want.
 You can then keep it as an image file and use that as your one page.
 There’s a downside, though: you won’t have the ability to edit the text unless you use a screen copy tool like Snagit.

 If you truly want the image to be in a PDF file, you could paste it into a word document and then save it as a PDF file.
-Again, this method and the methods above require that you have specific software or tools—and sometimes those tools cost money.
+Again, this method and the methods above require that you have specific software or tools like SmallPDF—and sometimes those tools cost money.

 Finally, we have the simplest method: open the file with Google Chrome (it also works with Microsoft Edge), select the page that you want, then print it to a new PDF file.